gongwan33/FunnyTestFramework/README.md

 - `command`: the command you are going to run for test.
 See `Standard Commands`.

+- `condition`: reference to the result of `ProcedureA` as condition to execute this procedure block.

 - `params`: the params taken by the `command`.
 See `Standard Commands`.

 - `expect`: expected return for this test.
 If the actual return is the same as expected, the procedure will be considered as pass.

 - `expectTime`: expected time consumption by this test.
 If the actual time consumption is less than or equal to the expected time consumption, the procedure will be considered as pass.

+### Referencing the Result of Anther Procedure

+In `condition` and `params`, `%result[ProcedureId]%` can be used to fetch other procedure's result.
+In `params`, this can even used inside a string to accomplish more complex tasks.
+For example, `https://%result[GetURLFromItem]%/login` is able to generate a url based on the result of `GetURLFromItem`.

 ### Standard Commands